dev-ay/LiveProject/README.md

 > **Details:**
 > Read entries from Events table pertaining to Time Off Events and populate the calendar
 ### Solution:
-On the backend, create the following *"GetEvents"* method using Entity Framework for database context:
+On the backend in `C#`, I create the following *"GetEvents"* method using Entity Framework for database context:
 ```csharp
         //Get events from database context
         public JsonResult GetEvents()